-The Legislature in 1854 established three months as the minimum length of the school term but reports of the superintendents indicate this was extended until, when Washington became a state in 1889, the term ranged from three to eight months with an average of four and one-half months.
+The Legislature in 1854 established three months as the minimum length of the school term but reports of the superintendents indicate this was extended until, when Washington became a

 &lt;sup>3 Washington Territory.
 "Report of the Territorial Superintendent of Common Schools."
 House Territorial Journal for 1861.
 Olympia, Washington: State Printing Plant.